AJnsm/Stator/README.md

 ## To do
+-[ ] remove unnecessary configs

-* make sure running locally is working, has a good profile, and is explained
+-[ ] make sure running locally is working, has a good profile, and is explained -[ ] add and check conda environment yamls
+-[ ] add option to just calculate log-odds ratios
+-[ ] create better documentation
-* show a full run on some example data.
+-[ ] show a full run on some example data.